iamtango/Nextjs_Project/README.md

 - redirect internally throws an error so it should be called outside of try/catch blocks
 - redirect can be called in Client Components during the rendering process but not in event handlers.
 You can use the useRouter hook instead.
 - redirect also accepts absolute URLs and can be used to redirect to external links.

+#### Caching

+- Next.js has an in-memory client-side cache called the Router Cache
+- The cache is reused as much as possible, instead of making a new request to the server, improving performance by reducing the number of requests and data transferred to server

+#### Partial Rendering

+- Partial rendering means only the route segments that change on navigation re-render on the client, and any shared segments are preserved.
+- Without partial rendering, each navigation would cause the full page to re-render on the client.
+Rendering only the segment that changes reduces the amount of data transferred and execution time, leading to improved performance.

+#### Soft Navigation

+- Browsers perform a "hard navigation" when navigating between pages
+- Next.js Router enables "soft navigation" between pages, ensuring only the route segments that have changed are re-rendered (partial rendering).This enables client React state to be preserved during navigation.

+#### Loading UI and Streaming

+- The special file loading.js helps you create meaningful Loading UI with React Suspense
+- With this convention, you can show an instant loading state from the server